 In 2014, a multi-million dollar redevelopment on B, C, D & E docks significantly improved water access.
 Barges and cranes were used to drill, blast and dredge the clay and rock located in these areas.
-The navigational rock marker that was located at the north end of E dock now sits in the marina gardens.
 This development created an open marina layout and brought the total number of berths to 500.

 Van Isle Marina is a true family business.
 Stephen and Esther passed the ownership to their sons Mark and Alan.
 And now the third generation has taken over the reins.